Congratulations on your decision to become a personal trainer! You’ve picked a gratifying career that will change lives.

 In comparison to most certifying agencies that require examination within six months of purchasing the voucher, NFPT allows 12 months.
 Even though NFPT allows a longer stretch of time between voucher purchase and examination, committing to intentional study is the best way to thoroughly comprehend the material instead of studying sporadically.
 Most candidates find 60-90 days is adequate preparation.

 Register for your exam at a computer-based test (CBT) location that is convenient for you.
 There are even locations available in Canada and worldwide!
-If there’s not a registered CBT site in your area, you can arrange for a local proctor to administer the exam via paper and pencil.
-These arrangements must be made directly with NFPT.
+If there’s not a registered CBT site in your area, online testing is now available.

 Exam Day: What to Expect